-Looking to clear debt?
-A debt consolidation loan may help to combine debts into one loan.
+Looking to clear a debt?
+A debt consolidation loan may help to combine debts into one manageable loan.

 If you are currently looking to clear debt and juggling payments to more than one lender you are not alone, but a debt consolidation loan could help.

 Debt consolidation loans – who are they for?

 We are a nation of debtors, Britain owes over £1 trillion.
 But rather than trying to pay off the minimum amount for each debt, a debt consolidation loan could reduce your debt to one manageable monthly payment.